MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 * All member servers hosting MIM Service for PAM must be Windows Server 2016 or later.
 * The MIM Service software must be MIM 2016 Service Pack 2 or a later hotfix.
 See [Microsoft Identity Manager version history](../reference/version-history.md) for more information on the latest hotfixes.

-## Step 2 - Raise the functional level
+## Step 2 - Raise the PRIV forest functional level

 1. To perform this step, you must be a member of the Enterprise Admins group in the *PRIV* forest.